ministryofjustice/itpolicycontent/content/confluence/enterprise/password-policy.md

 <table border='1'>
 <tr>
-<td>This policy information applies to everyone who works for the MOJ, or who supply systems or services to the MOJ.</td>
+<td>This policy information applies to everyone who develops or supplies systems or services for the MOJ.</td>
 </tr>
 </table>